UKPLab/CARE/docs/source/for_developers/frontend/basic/basic.rst

 Button
 ------
-The button component provides a consistent wrapper around the native ``<button>`` element with support for labels, optional icons, and integrated statistics events.
+The button component provides a consistent wrapper around the native ``<button>`` element with support for labels, optional icons, and integrated statistics events (see :doc:`../stats` ).
 Use it in modals, forms, or dashboards to keep actions consistent across CARE.

 .. code-block:: html